0foo/chem_paper/drafts/pfas.md

 2. Electronegativity:
     * Fluorine is the most electronegative element in Chemistry so it pulls the electrons strongly towards it from the carbon atom, which gives Flouralkyl molecules several interesting characteristics.
-        * There's strong inductive effects from the Flourines along the Carbon backbone and CF3CF2OH(pH approx 6) is much stronger acid than it's ethanol(pH approx 6) cousin.
+        * There are strong inductive effects from the Flourines along the Carbon backbone and CF3CF2OH(pH approx 6) is much stronger acid than it's ethanol(pH approx 6) cousin.
         * Fl bonds are highly polarized and have weak van der walls forces due to the flourine pulling the electrons so close, which means that in a fluoroalkyl chain a number of these bonds adds up to make the molecule have extremely low surface energy.
 This makes the molecule exceptionally resistant to interacting with any other molecules whether through dipole, london dispersion, or hydrogen bonds.
 They are the introverts of molecules.

 These properties create a PFAS molecule that is extremely durable and extremely resistant to chemicals, temperature, sunlight, biodegradation, and repels both oil and water.